-The life education, moral education, and financial aids of students are mainly coordinated and handled by this division.
-Its business portfolio includes: moral education, student adviser system, rewards and punishments for students, student complaints and appeals, scholarships and assistantships, waiver of tuition and sundry expenses, student loans, emergency relief funds, case management of the disadvantaged students, and exchange between parents and University.
+The moral education, and discipline, financial aids of students are mainly coordinated and handled by this division.
+Its business portfolio includes: moral education, tutoring system, rewards and punishments for students, student complaints and appeals, scholarships and assistantships, waiver of tuition and sundry expenses, student loans, emergency relief funds, case management of the disadvantaged students, and parents, newsletter.

-2. STUDENT ACTIVITY DIVISION
+2. EXTRACURRICULAR ACTIVITIES DIVISION

 NTU has consistently attached great importance to the wholesome development of its students.
-In the area of extra curriculum learning, the University's primary emphasis is placed on student associations, extracurricular activities, and service learning programs.
-The Student Activity Division is the driving force behind NTU's luxuriant and spreading student associations and its pluralistic cultural activities.
-Its business portfolio includes: student associations, freshmen orientation, communities outreach programs, international exchange of students, social services, overseas service learning programs, and university level celebrations and ceremonies.
+In the area of after-school learning, the University's primary emphasis is placed on student associations, extracurricular activities, and service learning programs.
+The Extracurricular Activities Division is the driving force behind NTU's luxuriant and spreading student associations and its pluralistic cultural activities.
+Its business portfolio includes: student associations counseling, freshmen orientation counseling, communities outreach programs, international exchange of students, social services, overseas service learning programs, and university level celebrations and ceremonies.